 What is VideoSDK?

-VideoSDK is a revolutionary live video infrastructure designed for developers, providing the ultimate flexibility, scalability, and control over audio-video conferencing and interactive live streaming in web and mobile apps.
+VideoSDK is a revolutionary live video infrastructure designed for developers across the USA & India, providing the ultimate flexibility, scalability, and control over audio-video conferencing and interactive live streaming in web and mobile apps.

 VideoSDK seamlessly integrates the strengths of WebRTC and RTMP, offering developers the best of both worlds.
 Whether it's the low-latency real-time communication of WebRTC or the versatile streaming capabilities of RTMP, VideoSDK ensures a comprehensive solution.